Zero5896/Car_price_modeling/README.md

 # Install the necessary dependencies
 pip install -r requirements.txt
 ```

+## Challenges & Learnings

+1. **Handling Missing Data**: ...
+2. **Model Performance Issues with Linear Regression**: ...
+3. **Overfitting with Neural Networks**: ...

+This project helped me solidify my understanding of data preprocessing, model evaluation, and how to troubleshoot common machine learning problems.

 ## Contributing
 Feel free to contribute!
 Please fork the repository and submit a pull request.
 You can also open an issue if you find a bug or have a suggestion.